Gota7/NitroStudio2/docs/specs/bank.md

 # Banks (.sbnk)
-SWARs or Sound Wave Archives are like folders for wave files.
+SBNKs or Sound Banks contain instrument information.

 ## The Main File
 The main file contains of a File Header and a Data Block.